Introduction

 - Kedarnath Temple: The main attraction of Kedarnath Dham is the ancient Kedarnath Temple.
 Visitors can experience the spiritual ambiance, witness the grand architecture, and seek blessings from Lord Shiva.
 The temple remains the focal point of the pilgrimage.

-- Bhairavnath Temple: Located around 500 meters (0.3 miles) from Kedarnath Temple, this temple dedicated to Bhairavnath is worth visiting.
+- Bhairavnath Temple: Located around 500 meters (0.3 miles) from Kedarnath Temple, this temple, dedicated to Bhairavnath, is worth visiting.
 It offers panoramic views of the surrounding mountains.

 -